appcrafter/enetlognke/README.md

 # enetlognke

-enetlognke is an NKE (network kernel extension) that demonstrates the interface filter KPI (kernel programming interface).
+enetlognke is an OSX NKE (network kernel extension) that demonstrates the interface filter KPI (kernel programming interface).
 It has two different features:

 * it will log packets being transferred via the interface